praetorian-inc/log4j-detector/README.md

   `/bin` - a directory where the detector binaries will be served out of for retrieval by team members.
 This endpoint is merely for convenience and does not need to be used if detector binaries are distributed in other ways.

-### Detector

-The detector contains the following options:

-  - `-server` - the url:port of the reporting server
-  - `-verbose` - more verbose log messages
-  - `-v` - prints the version of the tool

 ### Log Reader